Educational Leadership Tier I Certificate Program (Online)

 - Submit a personal statement of purpose, not to exceed 200 words, that identifies the applicant’s reasons for pursuing graduate study and how admission into the program relates to the applicant’s professional aspirations.

-- Acknowledge Disclosure and Affirmation questions within the application that address misconduct disclosure, criminal background check, the Code of Ethics for Educators, and tort liability insurance.
+- Acknowledge Disclosure and Affirmation questions within the application that address misconduct disclosure, the Code of Ethics for Educators, and tort liability insurance.

 - Submit The Principal’s Assurance Form, click here to view the form.